United States Department of Justice: History

 Both Akerman and Bristow used the Department of Justice to vigorously prosecute Ku Klux Klan members in the early 1870s.
 In the first few years of Grant's first term in office, there were 1000 indictments against Klan members, with over 550 convictions from the Department of Justice.
 By 1871, there were 3000 indictments and 600 convictions, with most only serving brief sentences, while the ringleaders were imprisoned for up to five years in the federal penitentiary in Albany, New York.
 The result was a dramatic decrease in violence in the South.
 Akerman gave credit to Grant and told a friend that no one was "better" or "stronger" than Grant when it came to prosecuting terrorists.
 George H. Williams, who succeeded Akerman in December 1871, continued to prosecute the Klan throughout 1872 until the spring of 1873, during Grant's second term in office.
 Williams then placed a moratorium on Klan prosecutions partially because the Justice Department, inundated by cases involving the Klan, did not have the manpower to continue prosecutions.

 With the passage of the Interstate Commerce Act in 1887, the federal government took on some law enforcement responsibilities, and the Department of Justice was tasked with performing these.

 In 1884, control of federal prisons was transferred to the new department, from the Department of the Interior.
 New facilities were built, including the penitentiary at Leavenworth in 1895, and a facility for women located in West Virginia, at Alderson was established in 1924.

 In 1933, President Franklin D. Roosevelt issued an executive order which gave the Department of Justice responsibility for the "functions of prosecuting in the courts of the United States claims and demands by, and offsenses [sic] against, the Government of the United States, and of defending claims and demands against the Government, and of supervising the work of United States attorneys, marshals, and clerks in connection therewith, now exercised by any agency or officer..."

+Following the Watergate scandal, reforms were enacted to enhance the independence of the Justice Department including the Ethics in Government Act, and for the next 50 years, subsequent Attorneys General reinforced the independence of the Department of Justice from the president.

+During the second Trump presidency, the Department's "independence and impartiality has shattered".
+The department has been used to target Trump's political opponents.
+Trump reportedly demanded $230 million in compensation from the DOJ and the department ended an investigation into Tom Homan receiving $50,000 which have raised ethical concerns.
+As part of Republican Party efforts to disrupt voting after the 2024 United States presidential election, the DOJ sought voter roll data from over 30 states and initiated the 2025 Texas redistricting.